supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 cdp dw create-dbc --cluster-id $(cdp dw list-clusters | jq -r '.clusters[] | select(.creator.email == "cnelson2@cloudera.com").id') \
  --name crnxx-dbcatalog \
  --no-load-demo-data \
+ --is-default \
  --tenant-storage-role $(aws iam list-roles | jq -r '.Roles[] | select(.RoleName == "crnxx-dladmin-role").Arn') \
  --tenant-storage-location $CDP_TENANT_STORAGE_LOCATION
  ```

+The response to this call is a json object containing the database catalog ID.
+You can capture this, or remember it, or forget it.
+We will be using other CLI calls to figure out what it is dynamically, because it is much more likely you need it but won't have it handy.

+Expect it to take 5-10 minutes to create the database catalog.